 Stefan joined Watsi on December 17th, 2014.
-One year ago, Stefan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stefan's most recent donation supported Khu, a 65-year-old missionary from Burma, to fund a cholecystectomy.
+Two years ago, Stefan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stefan's most recent donation supported Naw Paw, a mother and refugee from Thailand, to fund caesarean section surgery.

 Khu is a 65-year-old woman from Burma.
 She lives with her nephew in a village in Karen State.
 Khu is a missionary while her nephew raises pigs and chickens for their own consumption.
 In her free time, she likes to read the Bible and pray.
 She also enjoys talking about her religious beliefs with her community.
 Khu has gallstones.
 She feels bloated and she cannot eat a lot of food.
 If she tries to eat more, she vomits.
 She experiences a burning sensation and pain in her abdomen and on the right side of her back.
 Her back pain intensifies when she sits for long periods of time and walks long distances.
 Khu has been advised to undergo a cholecystectomy, the surgical removal of the gallbladder.
 If left untreated, Khu's symptoms will continue to worsen and put her at risk for further health complications in the future.
 After seeking treatment through our medical partner, Burma Children Medical Fund (BCMF), Khu is scheduled to undergo her cholecystectomy on April 19th.
 BCMF is requesting $1,500 to cover the total cost of Khu's procedure and care.
 "Thank you so much BCMF organization for supporting my treatment’s cost.
 I want to recover and become more active in my missionary work,” said Khu.